SumitPokhrel/HangMan/README.md

 # Hangman
-Getting my hands dirty with python by rewriting the Hangman game that i wrote in QBASIC, 15 years ago in high school.
+Getting my hands dirty with python by rewriting the Hangman game that i wrote in QBASIC in 2001.